LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_MEM_NULL* if the ARKStep memory was ``NULL``.

    **Notes:**
       This function must be called *after* the ARKLS mass matrix solver interface has been initialized through a call to :c:func:`ARKStepSetMassLinearSolver()`.

-.. _Usage.ARKStep.ARKStepRootfindingInputTable:
+.. _ARKODE.Usage.ARKStep.ARKStepRootfindingInputTable:

 Rootfinding optional input functions